 Yes.
 Virtual staging is legal in all U.S. states and Canadian provinces, provided you disclose that images have been digitally staged.
 Most MLS systems require a "virtually staged" label on any digitally altered photos.
 Check your local MLS rules for specific disclosure requirements.

-AI-powered virtual staging ranges from $0.23 to $2 per image, depending on the platform.
+AI-powered virtual staging ranges from $0.20 to $2 per image, depending on the platform.
 Human-edited services like BoxBrownie charge $16 to $32 per room.
-For a typical 3-bedroom listing, expect to spend $5 to $50 total with an AI tool or $50 to $100 with a human-edited service.
+For a typical 3-bedroom listing, expect to spend $5 to $50 with an AI tool, $50 to $150 with a human-edited service, or under $20 with an all-in-one tool like Amplifiles Creative Mode that includes both staging and listing video.

 Can I use virtually staged photos in listing videos?